What is Cystic Fibrosis

 How common is Cystic Fibrosis?

 According to the National Institutes of Health, CF is the most common deadly inherited condition among white people in the United States.
 Disease-causing mutations in the CFTR gene are more common in some ethnic populations than others.

 |Hispanic||1 in 53||1 in 11,200|

 |African American||1 in 62||1 in 15,400|

 |Middle Eastern||1 in 30||1 in 3,600|

 How is Cystic Fibrosis Treated?

-There is no treatment that addresses the cause of CF, but there are many options to treat the symptoms it produces.
+FDA approved medications are available for individuals with certain CFTR mutations.
+There are also many other options for treating the symptoms in everyone with CF, regardless of the mutation present.
 Because thick mucus can build up in the respiratory system, it is important to keep the person’s airways open in order to ease breathing and prevent infection.
 This can be accomplished with various prescription drugs as well as by physically loosening mucus by pounding on the person’s back in a prescribed way.
 This treatment, known as “postural drainage and chest percussion” must be performed by someone other than the affected person, and is typically done at least once daily.
 As respiratory infections occur, physicians typically prescribe antibiotics.